JackLinWeb/JackLinWeb.github.io/_posts/2025/2025-07-09-boot-tiny-linux.md

 pin: false
 ---

-This post documents my process of manually downloading, configuring, and compiling Linux kernel (v6.12) on an Ubuntu 24.04 machine.
+This post documents my steps of manually downloading, configuring, and compiling Linux kernel (v6.12) on an Ubuntu 24.04 machine.

 ## Installing Required Tools